Rampant (film): Plot

 In the Joseon period, King Lee Jo is considered by the Joseon nationalists as puppet to the Qing dynasty.
 His son, Crown Prince Lee Young, plots to buy European arquebuses to drive away the Qing.
 War Minister Kim Ja-joon, who holds influence over the king, discovers the plot and frames it as a rebellion.
-Kim meets the Europeans and learns that they have brought vampires (called "night demons").
+Kim meets the Europeans and learns that they have a crewman locked in a cell, slowly turning into a "demon".

 Lee Young begs the king to oppose the Qing, as they now have firearms, but the impotent king refuses to listen.
 The prince commits suicide as penance so that his subordinates will be spared.
-Joseon forces destroy the European ship and retrieve the arquebuses, but a Joseon soldier is bitten by a vampire.
+Joseon forces destroy the European ship and retrieve the arquebuses, but a Joseon soldier is bitten by the zombie.
 He returns to his village, where he turns and spreads the infection.
-The vampires crave human meat and blood, are attracted by sounds, repelled by sunlight.
+The zombies crave human meat and blood, are attracted by sounds, repelled by sunlight.
 They can be killed by decapitation, piercing of the heart, or the separation of spinal vertebrae; other methods of killing have limited success.

 Lee Young left a request that his wife Gyeong-bin and unborn child be raised by his younger brother Lee Chung in China for their safety.
 Lee Chung, who had previously been left out of Joseon's order of succession, grew up abroad in the prosperous Qing.
 Lee Chung returns with his companion Hak-Su, landing in Jemulpo, but is attacked by Joseon assassins sent by Minister Kim and other ministers, who are plotting a coup.
-The noise attracted a mob of vampiric villagers.
+The noise attracted a mob of zombie villagers.
 Lee Chung and Hak-Su are assisted by local partisans, including Park Eul-ryoung, Lee Young's former lieutenant, and archer Deok-hee.
 The Jemulpo partisans ask Lee Chung to become crown prince, but he declines, wanting to return to China.
 Lee Chung awkwardly flirts with Deok-hee.